 4: Sevylor Coleman Colorado Tandem Inflatable

-This is an inflatable fishing kayak designed for two people (or one person and one large dog).
+This is an inflatable angler’s kayak designed for two people (or one person and a dog).
 Made of 1000 denier tarpaulin at the bottom and 840 denier nylon on the cover, this kayak is robust, durable and puncture resistant.

 Made for comfort as well as stability, this kayak comes with two adjustable seats.
 This is great not only for your comfort but also for the comfort of your dog as you can move the seat closer to you if required.

-It comes with plenty of storage options along with rod holders and paddle holders for when you fancy a rest or just want to sit and float for a while.
+This two person kayak comes with plenty of storage options and paddle holders for when you fancy a rest or just want to sit and float for a while.

-As for getting it to and from the water, there is an in-built, double threaded Boston valve and a pressure gauge for easy and accurate inflation and deflation and comfortable carry handles for a smooth transition into the water.
+As for getting it to and from the water, there’s a double-threaded Boston valve and a pressure gauge for easy and accurate inflation and deflation and comfortable carry handles for a smooth transition into the water.
 It’s also compatible with a Sevylor trolling motor.

 5: Perception Kayak High Life 11 (Board/Kayak)

 This kayak has a versatile design with plenty of space and can be used as both a kayak and paddle board.
-The deck is made with no-slip padding and the kayak is designed particularly for stability and smooth tracking.
-This is therefore a great option for dogs of various sizes.
+The deck is made with no-slip padding and the kayak is designed to be extremely stable, with good directional stability.
+This is therefore a great option with ample room for dogs of various sizes.